awsdocs/aws-iot-docs/developerguide/provision-template.md

 }
 ```

-This template snippet declares four parameters: `ThingName`, `SerialNumber`, `Location`, and `CSR`\.
+This template body snippet declares four parameters: `ThingName`, `SerialNumber`, `Location`, and `CSR`\.
 All of these parameters are of type `String`\.
 The `Location` parameter declares a default value of `"WA"`\.

 ## Resources section<a name="resources-section"></a>

-The `Resources` section of the template declares the resources required for your device to communicate with AWS IoT: a thing, a certificate, and one or more IoT policies\.
+The `Resources` section of the template body declares the resources required for your device to communicate with AWS IoT: a thing, a certificate, and one or more IoT policies\.
 Each resource specifies a logical name, a type, and a set of properties\.

 A logical name allows you to refer to a resource elsewhere in the template\.

-The type specifies the kind of resource you are declaring\.
+The type specifies the kind of resource that you are declaring\.
 Valid types are:
 + `AWS::IoT::Thing`
 + `AWS::IoT::Certificate`
 + `AWS::IoT::Policy`